aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

 1. Browse [here](isolated-hpc-ad-integration.yml) and download the “isolated-hpc-ad-integration.yml” file
 2. Browse [here](https://docs.aws.amazon.com/parallelcluster/latest/ug/install-v3-install-standalone.html) and download the latest pcluster installer that is contained in step 1 of the Linux x86 (64-bit) instructions.
 This will download a zip file to your local machine.
-3. You will need to download files necessary to manage Active Directory so that users can be created
+3. You will need to download files necessary to manage the AWS Directory Service so that users and groups can be created

     a.
 On a Linux machine with Internet access, download these files using 'sudo yum install -y --downloadonly --downloaddir=. sssd realmd oddjob oddjob-mkhomedir adcli samba-common samba-common-tools krb5-workstation openldap-clients policycoreutils-python3 openssl'

     b.
-There should be 36 files that are downloaded and will look similar to the below with certain versions being different in the future
+At the time of writing, there are 36 files downloaded and will look similar to the below with certain versions being different in the future

     ![](images/rpm-download.PNG)